 The main appeal of the Ankarsrum Original is that it has a huge bowl and the power to mix and knead large quantities of dough.
-The ample space leaves plenty of room for dough to rise in the bowl or to double recipes.
-Unlike other models in the class with smaller bowl capacities, the Original allows dough to rise in place and be kneaded periodically with the turn of a dial.
+The ample space leaves plenty of room for the dough to rise in the bowl or double recipes.
+Unlike other models in the class with smaller bowl capacities, the Original allows the dough to rise in place and be kneaded periodically with the turn of a dial.
 The whole system is pretty sweet when one gets the hang of it.